Lost in Space (film): Release

+Box office

 On its opening weekend, Lost in Space grossed $20,154,919 and debuted at number one at the US box office, ending Titanic's 15-week-long hold on the first-place position.
 It opened in a record 3,306 theaters and grossed an average of $6,096 per screening.
-Lost in Space grossed $69,117,629 in the United States and Canada, and $67,041,794 internationally, bringing its worldwide total to $136,159,423.
+Lost in Space grossed $69.1 million in the United States and Canada, and $67 million internationally, bringing its worldwide total to $136.1 million.